Spread the love

 by Lisa Laird

-Major Lesson: Listen to my inner voice and follow it.
+I will listen to my inner voice and follow it.
 This year, I could have saved myself a lot of grief if I’d heeded that first warning thought that popped into my head.
 That first thought usually depicts the truth.
-I stayed in and out of relationship trouble because that thought” was mostly overruled by my second thought which was governed by my bad judgment, and my impatience.
-I dated one guy five dates too many because I didn’t listen to that inner voice saying ‘stay away from him.’
+I’ve stayed in and out of relationship trouble because that thought was mostly overruled by my second thought which was governed by my bad judgment and my impatience.
+I dated one guy five dates too many because I didn’t listen to that inner voice saying ‘Stay away from him.’
 I finally got the message when he stole my wallet out of my purse.

 2. Never call a man again unless it’s to inform him his car was stolen.
 It finally dawned on me that men prefer women they have to chase.
 And when you call them excessively, you can erase the “allure factor” attached invisibly to your appeal.
 Therefore, if you let him do the calling, you stand a better chance of aiding him out of his confusion.
 I’m convinced men daydream all day every day about the women they can’t figure out.
 And when you’re calling, he knows one thing for sure, you want him, and depending on his mood – that’s not always exciting news.